Kathryn Adams Doty: Early life and education

 The daughter of a Methodist minister, Dr. Chris G. Hohn, Doty was born in New Ulm, Minnesota.
 When she was six, the family moved to Warrenton, Missouri, where her father was chaplain and executive secretary at an orphans' home.
 After she developed lung problems, she spent two years at a camp in Minnesota.
 As early as age 13, she took her father's place in the pulpit when he was sick.
 In a 1939 newspaper article, she recalled: "It was quite a radical thing, in that small town, for a little girl to conduct the church services and preach the sermon, but the congregation understood and were very kind to me."

 Doty was a student at Hamline University in Saint Paul, Minnesota, (where she sang in the a cappella choir) and worked as a catalog clerk at the headquarters of Montgomery Ward when an opportunity for an acting career arose.
 She competed in 1939 in the national finals of the Jesse L. Lasky radio contest Gateway to Hollywood, received a contract, and remained in California to begin a film career under the name of Kathryn Adams.

 Film

 Doty debuted on film in Fifth Avenue Girl (1939).
 One of her more notable roles was as Mrs. Brown, the young mother in Alfred Hitchcock's Saboteur (1942).
 She co-starred in Sky Raiders (1941), a film serial from Universal Pictures, and had the leading lady role in three Western films in which Johnny Mack Brown starred.

 Personal life

 She married fellow actor Hugh Beaumont in an Easter wedding on April 13, 1941, at Hollywood Congregational Church.

-She earned a master's degree in educational psychology and had a career as a psychologist, working at the Footlight's Child Guidance Clinic at Hollywood Presbyterian Medical Center and later in Minnesota after she moved back to her home state.
+She earned a master's degree in educational psychology and had a career as a medical practitioner, working at the Footlight's Child Guidance Clinic at Hollywood Presbyterian Medical Center and later in Minnesota after she moved back to her home state.